 Medigap plans are standardized by the CMS.
 For example, every insurance carrier that offers Plan G must provide the specific minimum coverage defined by CMS.
 The primary difference in Medigap plans is the pricing by private companies.

-Medicaid remains the primary funder
+Medicaid remains the primary funder of LTC